qmk/qmk_firmware/docs/feature_bluetooth.md

 #### Example

-You create your own Bluetooth driver by creating compliant functions and referencing these with within the `bluetooth_driver` variable.
+You can create your own Bluetooth driver by creating compliant functions and referencing these with within the `bluetooth_driver` variable.

 In your `kb_name.c` file, create that variable as such: